ministryofjustice/prisoner-content-hub-backend/docroot/modules/custom/prisoner_hub_taxonomy_child_count/README.md

   }
   ..
 ```
-`sub_categories` show the number of child taxonomy terms within the same vocabulary.
+`sub_categories_count` show the number of child taxonomy terms within the same vocabulary.
 `sub_series_count` show the number of series referencing the category via `field_category`.

 ## Why?